jamescarruthers/button/README.md

 # button
-(Yet another) button library to handle debounce and multiple combinations of short, long and extra-long presses
+(Yet another) button library to handle debounce and multiple combinations of short, long and extra-long presses.
+The library can keep track of mutliple short, long and extra long presses.
+It can detect things like a short-then-long press - or a short-short-long press.

 ## Usage

-Include the library and create a button object
+### Include the library and create a button object
 ```
 #include <button.h>